-Jobs & Benefits offices/JobCentres provide help and advice on jobs and training for people who can work.
-An adviser at your local Jobs & Benefits office/JobCentre can discuss the type of work you want and training opportunities that may be available.
+Jobs and Benefits offices/JobCentres provide help and advice on jobs and training for people eligible for work.
+An adviser at your local Jobs and Benefits office/JobCentre can discuss the type of work you want and training opportunities that may be available.

 Find a job now

-The Department for Employment and Learning's (DEL) JobCentreOnline website lets you look for jobs available throughout Northern Ireland. and the Careers Service website offers careers information to help you decide your career path
+The Department for Employment and Learning's (DEL) JobCentreOnline website lets you search for jobs throughout Northern Ireland.
+The Careers Service offers careers information to help you decide your career path.

 Starting your own business

-The decision to embark on a new business venture by starting your own business is a big step.
-Indeed, it's important to be aware of the full implications of becoming self-employed and of where to go for help and advice.
+The decision to start your own business is a big step.
+It's important to be aware of what happens when you become self-employed and where to go for help and advice.

 - selection and promotion